• Skip to main content

 From the above scenario we find that the emitter of the tramsistor is always 0.6V behind the base voltage and this gives an impression that the emitter is following the base, and hence the name.

-The main features of an emitter follower transistor configuration can be studied as explained below:
+The main features of an emitter follower transistor configuration can be studied as I have explained below:

 makes the configuration rich in current if the collector is directly